stephenVertex/clickup-mcp-server/README.md

        - `priority`: Priority level 1-4 (optional)
        - `dueDate`: Due date ISO string (optional)
        - `assignees`: Array of user IDs (optional)
+   - Optional parameters:
+     - `listId`: ID of the list (optional if listName provided)
+     - `listName`: Name of the list (optional if listId provided)

 4. **create_list**
    - Creates a new list in a space